ashley190/T3A3/README.md

     `flask db-custom seed`

+    User and admin seed login data can be found in [commands.py](src/commands.py).

 4. (Optional)To refresh the database, database tables can be dropped before running steps 2 and 3(optional) again or the database can be restored from a previous backup file.
 To drop the tables:

     `flask db-custom drop`

+## Running automated tests
+1. Scripts for automated tests are found in the [src/test/](src/tests) folder.
+The testing environment needs to be exported in order for the tests to run correctly.
+You'll also need to activate the python virtual environment and navigate into the src folder to run tests.

+    `source venv/bin/activate`

+    `cd src`

+    `export FLASK_ENV=testing`

+    `python -m unittest discover -s tests/ -v`

 ## Running the application on an AWS EC2 instance
 1. If running the app on an EC2 instance, the EC2 instance must have be configured to accept incoming TCP connections on port 5000.
 This can be done through editing the inbound rules on the security group attached to the EC2 instance.